neerolyte/node-walk/README.md

 node-walk
 ====

+node.js walk implementation.

-A port python's `os.walk`, but using Node.JS conventions.
+This is somewhat of a port python's `os.walk`, but using Node.JS conventions.

   * EventEmitter
   * Asynchronous